sudheerj/vuejs-interview-questions/README.md

 125. ### How do you perform testing in vuejs?
      You can perform testing in two ways,

-     1. ** Using vue-cli:** It offers pre-configured unit testing and e2e testing setups
+     1. **Using vue-cli:** It offers pre-configured unit testing and e2e testing setups
-     2. ** Manual setup:** You can manually setting up unit tests for *.vue files using either mocha-webpack or jest
+     2. **Manual setup:** You can manually setting up unit tests for *.vue files using either mocha-webpack or jest

      **[⬆ Back to Top](#table-of-contents)**

 126. ### How do you apply linting for css?
      The stylelint linter supports linting style parts of Vue single file components.
-You can run linter on particular vue file as below
+You can run linter on particular vue file as below,
      ```javascript
      stylelint MyComponent.vue
      ```